supertypeai/onboarding/README.md

 5. Sign it to Fellowship with the account you created, bookmark the **Onboarding 🛫 Collection**, click on **Verify Identity** to reveal your 16-digit identity verification code, and paste it into the file you created in step 4.
     - Your verification file should contain only the 16-digit code, and nothing else
 6. Commit the file to the `main` branch of the repository created in step 3 and push it to GitHub.
 Once committed, use the 'Mark Challenge as Completed' button on **Onboarding 🛫 Collection** to reveal field for the Proof of Completion.
-    - Enter your GitHub handle in the Proof of Completion field, and click 'Submit'.
+    - Enter your GitHub username in the Proof of Completion field, and click 'Submit'.
 Verification should be immediate.
 Congratulations 🎉!